totalspectrum/spin2cpp/doc/general.md

 ### COG

-Most of COG RAM is used by the compiler, except that $0-$1f and $1e0-$1ef are left free for application use.
+Most of COG RAM is used by the compiler, except that $1e0-$1ef is left free for application use.

 ### LUT

 The first part of LUT memory (from $200 to $300) is used for any functions explicitly placed into LUT.
-The LUT memory from $300 to $400 (the second half of LUT) is used for fcache.
-To keep this area free, pass --fcache=0 to the compiler.
+The LUT memory from $300 to $400 (the second half of LUT) is used for internal purposes.

 ## Optimizations